shengzizhang/VALANCE/README.md

   --outfile /work/output/VRC01_prediction_thres50.0.txt
 ```

-Pretrained models for all 25 bNAbs across all three thresholds are available for download at **[link to model hosting page]**.
+Pretrained models for all 25 bNAbs across all three thresholds are available for download at **[TBD]**.
 Reference alignments for each antibody are included in this repository under [`reference_alignment/`](https://github.com/shengzizhang/VALANCE/tree/main/reference_alignment) and baked into the image.

 ### Train a model from scratch